Understanding The Basics: What Are LCM And GCD

 Example 1: Finding the LCM

-You’re organizing a community event, and two activities repeat every 12 and 15 days.
-To determine when both activities will occur on the same day:
+Imagine organizing a community event where two activities repeat every 12 and 15 days.
+By listing the multiples:

-• The LCM is 60, so both activities align every 60 days
+The LCM is 60, meaning both activities align every 60 days

 Example 2: Simplifying Fractions Using GCD